xndlnk/microservice-visualization/sources/tadis-analyzer/README.md

-# acmi-analyzer
+# tadis-analyzer

-The acmi-analyzer can discover the architecture of a microservice system by collecting information about the system from different sources.
+The tadis-analyzer can discover the architecture of a microservice system by collecting information about the system from different sources.

 ## Installation